-2.2.2.11 RECCNST COMMAND (11)
+2.2.2.12 RECCNST COMMAND (11)

-The recenst command is one of five routing commands that reads in flow, sediment and chemical loading records from a file and routes the input through the watershed.
+The recenst command is one of five routing commands that reads in flow, sediment and chemical loading records from a file for routing through the watershed.
 This command is useful for reading in point source data.
 The recenst command is used to read in average annual data.
 The recenst command requires two lines.
 Variables required on the recenst command lines are: